Spain

 On Land

-Spains national animal is a Spanish Bull, and your best bet at seeing one is at a bullfighting show.
+Spains national animal is (unofficially) a Bull, and your best bet at seeing one is at a bullfighting show.
 If that’s a bit too inhumane for you, don’t worry, Spain has plenty of great wildlife to see out in the wild!

 The most incredible animal in Spain is the Iberian Lynx.
 It’s very endangered, so the odds of spotting one are quite low, but your best shout would be in the Doñana National Park.
 While you’re there, you can also try to spot some Flamingos!